Funding opportunity

 Background to application

-What is the background to this application and evidence to support the proposed solution?
+What is the background of this application and the evidence supporting the proposed solution?
+Describe the gap in funding as outlined in the description of this question.

 What the assessors are looking for in your response

-• a brief overview of the background of your application
+Provide a brief overview of the scientific background of your application.

-• information related to your previously funded applications and funders, if any, that have enabled and informed the work proposed in the application, specifying any previous UKRI application references
+Provide information related to any of your previously funded applications (including details of the funder), where this previous work has enabled and informed the work proposed in your application, specifying any previous UKRI application references.

-• identify if your application is a re-submission, including any invitations from MRC permitting your re-submission and how the proposed work has developed
+You are required to identify if your application is a resubmission and include any invitations from the Medical Research Council (MRC) permitting your resubmission and how the proposed work has developed.

 Opportunity and market